The Pan-African School for Emerging Astronomers, PASEA

 Formerly known as the West African International Summer School for Young Astronomers, WAISSYA

-Preparations are underway for the 2021 edition of the Pan-African School for Emerging Astronomers, PASEA to be held in Zambia.
+Preparations are underway for the next edition of the Pan-African School for Emerging Astronomers, PASEA to be held in Zambia.
+Due to the COVID-19 pandemic, the next school has been postponed from 2021 to 2022.

 Read more about PASEA in an article published in Nature astronomy here.